 Selling a house with tenants living there is easier if you can find one of those rare buyers who knows a good investment when they see one, is flexible in helping you navigate the troubles tenants can cause, and can keep the tenants in place until their lease ends.
 But it could be a very long wait for a buyer like that—unless you know who to call.

 Sell Your Golden State Rental Property Without Disturbing Your Tenants

 At Osborne Homes, we know the rules for dealing with tenants and can save you the headache of trying to sell your rental property with them in residence.
-We buy California rental properties as-is, so there’s no need to tiptoe around your tenants to renovate and make the property marketable.
+In fact, we are the kind of California home buyers who purchase rental properties as-is, so there’s no need to tiptoe around your tenants to renovate and make the property marketable.
 We can work with you and your tenants to make the showing stress-free and we will honor the lease too.
 Osborne Homes is a local, family-owned business that is built on a solid reputation for treating people fairly.
 That’s how we’ve successfully purchased hundreds of California rental properties since 2007.